What is the HBEP?

 - Research – the HBEP fosters interdisciplinary research which is policy relevant.
 A major scholarly literature review has been completed which identifies gaps in current knowledge.
 A research strategy to prioritise key research questions has been developed.

 - Education and Workforce Development – the HBEP delivers innovative, cross disciplinary education and capacity building.
-Workshops, seminars and interactive forums are delivered to health professionals in NSW.
+Workshops, seminars and interactive forums are delivered to health and built environment professionals in NSW.
 E-learning modules are provided.
 Educational approaches also build on the Faculty of the Built Environment's ‘Healthy Planning’ and 'Healthy Built Environments' courses.
 Postgraduate research students are engaged in significant healthy built environment projects.

 - Leadership and Advocacy – the HBEP advocates for closer links between health and the built environment.
 This involves government and non-government agencies, the private sector and the community.
 There has been an emphasis on education through scholarly publications disseminating the latest research, popular media articles, talks and events.